swiss-ai-center/documentation/docs/reference/services/digit-recognition.md

 Access the `digit-recognition` documentation on <http://localhost:8484/docs>.

-Access the Core Engine documentation on <http://localhost:8080/docs> to validate the backend has been successfully registered to the Core Engine.
+Access the Core engine documentation on <http://localhost:8080/docs> to validate the backend has been successfully registered to the Core engine.

 ## Start the service locally with minikube and a local Docker image